-The following table sets forth the common stock ownership of the selling stockholders, as of June 17, 2002, as adjusted to reflect the sale of the common stock in this offering.
+The following table sets forth, to our knowledge, the common stock ownership of the selling stockholders, as of March 15, 2004, as adjusted to reflect the sale of the common stock in this offering.
 Except as described in this prospectus, the selling stockholders have not held any position or office or had any other material relationship with us or any of our predecessors or affiliates within the past three years.

-The 12,304,795 shares covered by this prospectus represent approximately 76.51% of our outstanding shares of common stock as of June 17, 2002.

-The following table sets forth the aggregate number of shares of common stock beneficially owned by the selling stockholders as of June 17, 2002, and the percentage of all shares of common stock held by such selling stockholders prior to and after giving effect to the offering based on 16,082,198 shares of common stock outstanding as of June 17, 2002 and after giving effect to the issuance of an aggregate of 4,202,153 shares of our common stock upon the exercise of options and warrants held by the selling stockholders.
+The 2,651,663 shares covered by this prospectus represent approximately 15.6% of our common stock, based on 17,031,364 shares of common stock outstanding as of March 15, 2004, which includes an aggregate of 3,429,514 shares of our common stock issuable upon the exercise of options and warrants held by the selling stockholders.
 We considered the following factors and made the following assumptions regarding the table:

-- o beneficial ownership is determined under Section 13(d) of the Securities Exchange Act of 1934 and generally includes voting or investment power with respect to securities and including any securities that grant the selling stockholder the right to acquire common stock within 60 days of June 17, 2002; and - o the selling stockholders may sell all of the securities offered by this prospectus under certain circumstances.
+- o beneficial ownership is determined under Section 13(d) of the Securities Exchange Act of 1934 and generally includes voting or investment power with respect to securities and including any securities that grant the selling stockholder the right to acquire common stock within 60 days of March 15, 2004; - o unless otherwise indicated below, to our knowledge, the selling stockholders named below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law; and - o the selling stockholders may sell all of the securities offered by this prospectus under certain circumstances.